 About the author

-Akshara is a high school student at Dubai International Academy.
+Akshara is a junior at Columbia University.
 You can find more about her here.